NOAA-RDHPCS/noaa-rdhpcs.github.io/source/help/index.rst

 Login
 -----

+`Link to the portal <https://helpdesk.rdhpcs.noaa.gov/otrs/customer.pl>`_

 The ticket system allows an alternative access point to view RDHPCS help tickets.
 It is recommended to use the portal if you have multiple open help tickets and/or need to search through old help tickets.
 Log on to the RDHPCS portal using NOAA SSO credentials.
 Gaea and PPAN tickets can be accessed using the GFDL portal using the GFDL Active Directory (AD) password.

 .. note::